Skip to content

 Every marketing agency in America wants to talk about “impressions,” “engagement,” and “brand lift.”
 Those are vanity metrics.
 They don’t pay your guys on Friday.

-ROI = (Revenue from Marketing - Marketing Cost) / Marketing Cost
+Return = (Revenue from Marketing - Marketing Cost) / Marketing Cost

-If you spent $5,000 on Google Ads in March and closed $25,000 in jobs that came from those ads, your ROI is (25,000 - 5,000) / 5,000 = 4.0x.
+If you spent $5,000 on Google Ads in March and closed $25,000 in jobs that came from those ads, your return is (25,000 - 5,000) / 5,000 = 4.0x.
 For every dollar in, you got four out.

 Sounds simple.
 Most trades businesses can’t actually compute it.
 Here’s why — and how to fix it.